kartonfarkas/api_docs/source/suite/customers/administrator_create.rst

      -
    * - access_level
      - int
-     - Desired access level ID of the new admin
+     - Admin role ID
-     - For a list of available access level IDs, see administrator/getaccesslevels.
+     - For a list of possible values, see :doc:`administrator_access_levels`.
    * - interface_language
      - string
-     - Interface language for the new admin account
+     - ISO code of the current language used in the Suite UI by the admin
      - For a list of available languages, see administrator/getinterfacelanguages.

 .. list-table:: **Optional Parameters**
    :header-rows: 1
-   :widths: 20 20
+   :widths: 20 20 40 40

    * - Name
      - Type
+     - Description
+     - Comments
    * - first_name
      - string
+     -
+     -
    * - last_name
      - string
+     -
+     -
    * - position
      - string
+     -
+     -
+   * - pwd_update_interval
+     - int
+     - Number of days after which password change is necessary -
+   * - default_upages_lang
+     - string
+     - Default language of the www.emarsys.net/u/… links of the launched email campaigns -
+   * - tz
+     - string
+     - Time zone
+     -
+   * - mobile_phone
+     -
+     -
+     -
+   * - last_verification_action_date
+     - date
+     - For internal use only
+     -
+   * - actual_login
+     - date
+     - Date of the last login
+     -
+   * - disabled
+     - int
+     - Indicates if the account is locked (1) or unlocked (0) -
+   * - superadmin
+     - int
+     - Indicates if this admin has superadmin access (1) or not (0)
+     - Superadmins can define administrators for the account and can also provide admin data.

 Request Example
 ---------------